HappyChainDevs/happychain/README.md

 Most packages have a version of `make build`, `make clean`, `make check` and `make format`.

-Some packages have their own `make setup` — when that is the case, it does **not** install the pnpm dependencies (so that not time is wasted doing this after installing everything once at the top level).
+Some packages have their own `make setup` — when that is the case, it does **not** install the pnpm dependencies (so that no time is wasted doing this after installing everything once at the top level).

 ## Development & Running Demos